 - Bananas: Very ripe and well-mashed.
 Two for a keto bread, three for a paleo version.

 - Ground cinnamon: I use a whole tablespoon.
 You can use just a teaspoon for lighter-colored bread.
-But the cinnamon does add wonderful flavor.
+But the cinnamon does add a wonderful flavor.

 Instructions

 Whisk all the ingredients in a medium bowl, starting with the wet and adding the dry.
+Transfer the batter to a parchment-lined and greased small loaf pan.

 Bake the bread in a 350°F oven.
 The exact time depends on your oven.
 When it's done, a toothpick inserted in the middle of the loaf should come out dry.
 The keto bread will need 30-40 minutes in the oven, and the paleo bread will need 40-50 minutes since it contains more bananas.

 Cool the bread completely before enjoying it.
 This is the hardest part!
-You will want to dig in right away as it smells so good.
+You will want to dig in right away, as it smells so good.
 But the bread will be too soft and gooey when it emerges from the oven.
 Its texture and flavor will dramatically improve as it cools.
 Look how moist and lovely it is:

-Expert Tips
+Recipe Tips

 - Use ripe but not spoiled bananas.
 See the image below - you want deep yellow bananas that have plenty of black spots on the outside and are very soft on the inside.
 Just make sure there are no white spots on the inside and that the inside is not runny - this means the banana is spoiled.